 What is Transactional Email?

-A transactional email is an automated message triggered by a specific user action — like a purchase, password reset, or account signup — delivering information the recipient expects and needs.
+A transactional email is an automated message triggered by a specific user action.
+Like a purchase, password reset, or account signup.
+Delivering.

 What is a Transactional Email?